webcomics/dosage/doc/web/content/index.md

 strip for a particular date/index (if the webcomic's site layout allows this).

-Multiple webcomics can be downloaded in parallel, making a daily more efficient.
+Multiple webcomics can be downloaded in parallel, making the update of comic strips faster.

 Notice
 -------